 Tuition fee payments: Please refer to the Fee & Payment information for further details.

 OSAP students who indicated on their OSAP application form that they would like the Ministry to remit fees directly to the school will have the first installment owing remitted from the first disbursement of funding, or up to the amount that is available (if the disbursement of the funding does not cover the first installment due).
 OSAP students who indicated on their OSAP application that they did not want the Ministry to remit fees to the school will be responsible for paying their fees once their funding is deposited into their bank account.

 Note: You are responsible for any fees owing if you add additional courses (or make course changes) after your funding has been released, if your funding does not cover the full amount of your fees, or if you did not authorize the Ministry to remit funds directly to the institution.

-If you receive more funds than you are entitled to, due to any change in your financial situation, personal status, or program of studies, you will be advised by the Financial Aid & Awards Office of any over-award of your OSAP entitlement.
+If you receive more funds than you are entitled to, due to any change in your financial situation, personal status, or program of studies, you will be advised by the Ministry.
 Please note that the Ministry may require that you repay the full value of the over-award before you receive any additional funding from OSAP in the future, whether at OCAD U or another post-secondary institution.

 OSAP has funding maximums (program and lifetime) of program length plus one year.
 As our undergraduate program are four-year programs (degree or diploma), you can receive OSAP for four years, plus, upon approval of the Financial Aid & Awards Office, one additional year in order to complete graduation requirements.
 The lifetime maximum is 340 weeks (520 weeks for students with a permanent disability).